Key insights

 Hackers are leveraging emerging technology to find vulnerabilities in systems once thought impossible to exploit.
 As a technological renaissance pushes new methods of convenience and optimization, it’s crucial to remain vigilant in a continuously changing setting.

-According to the FBI’s Internet Crime, phishing incidents remain the most frequently reported computer crimes.
+According to the FBI’s Internet Crime Report, phishing incidents remain the most frequently reported computer crimes.
 Phishing attempts occur when bad actors impersonate people or third parties, typically through electronic communications.

 The goal of this approach is to trick users into sharing personally identifiable information such as full names, addresses, and Social Security numbers.
 Phishing is generally the leading initial attack vector, responsible for a significant percentage of incidents — subjecting organizations to billions of dollars in losses.